utsav0/daily-dev-tips/src/pages/posts/bash-never-forget-to-git-commit-again.md

 fi
 ```

-And lastly, we will echo the message prefixed with he project name and change back a directory.
+And lastly, we will echo the message prefixed with the project name and change it back to a directory.

 ```bash
 echo ${dir##*/}$MSG